gbirke/codemarkers/README.md

 ## Possible extensions and changes in the future
 * Switches for whitespace handling (line removal, indentation removal, tab/space indentation conversion)
 * Switch for splitting into lines instead of having the whole text (additional `code_lines` key in the result or switching `code` for `code_lines`).
 This'll allow for line numbering.
 The switch may allow a number offset
+* Add mime type hint to generated info
-* Get replace lodash library with other libraries.
+* Replace lodash library with other libraries.